Phone Deal Finder

 The clearest benefit of mobile broadband is that you can go wherever you want without having to look for a connection point.

 It is also very convenient given that a huge percentage of people already own devices that can act as mobile hotspots.
-Now that home internet and cell phone networks have been made separate, not everyone is willing to take on the extra expense of in-home internet.
+Now that home Internet and mobile phone networks have been made separate, not everyone is willing to take on the extra expense of in-home Internet.

 In fact, some homes don’t even have a fixed-line as an option anymore due to changes in our infrastructure.
 Mobile broadband is fast, reliable, and easy to use wherever you are.